Archive for the ‘Oracle Developer’ tag

 Hope this helps my students and those who want to know how to restart the Oracle instance.

 As does seem to occur from time-to-time, I’m out there in the weeds again and sorting out a solution that fits a customer’s need.
 They wanted to know if they could write Oracle EBS 12.2 Concurrent Manager Programs in Ruby.
-They don’t want to write Java.
+They don’t want to write Java, which is fully supported.

 I checked the documentation, which as is too common, didn’t answer the question.
 I’m sure if I downloaded the PDF and searched it for one of the languages I knew Oracle supported, I would have found the list of supported languages.